 If you are considering graduate school either immediately after graduation or in the future, you will need to have a plan of action.
 Since attending a graduate program will cost you large amounts of time, money and effort, it is important that you have as much information as possible while you are making this important decision.

-- Registration bulletins for the GRE, GMAT, LSAT and MCAT examinations
+- GRE, GMAT, LSAT and MCAT examinations

 Additional Helpful Hints

 - Start researching schools as early as possible

 - File for FAFSA and consider any assistantships or fellowships

 - Stay organized and keep the information you gather in one spot

 - Create a list of questions you might have for each program